How to Create Groups in Active Directory?

 User selection screen

-Step 5: Assign Permissions
+Step 5: Assign Permissions to the Group

-1. Right-click on a resource (e.g., folder, printer, application).
+1. Right-click a shared resource (folder, printer, etc.).

 2. Select Properties > Security tab.